 To start my review of his work off right, I’d like to cover his first full-length novel.
 Known as Revelation Space, this story became the basis for the universe of the same name and the setting of most of his books.
 It also advanced a lot of ideas and concepts which would inspire yours truly 😉

 Revelation Space (2000):

 The most recent discovery of the excavation team proves that the Amarantin were far more technologically developed than previously thought.
 Retiring to his den, Dan begins to commune with the beta-level simulation of his deceased father, Calvin Sylveste.
-Often, he consults his father, who died on Yellowstone, for advice in matters scientific and political.
-However, Dan soon learns that coup has taken place due to his obsession with uncovering the Amarantin, and a party shows up at the site to arrest him.
+Often, he consults his father, who died on Yellowstone, for advice in scientific and political matters.
+However, Dan soon learns that a coup has taken place due to his obsession with uncovering the Amarantin, and a party shows up at the site to arrest him.

 Its crew of Ultras (modified spacers) is desperate to find Sylveste since their Captain is a victim of the Melding Plague – a nanovirus that has infected all of Yellowstone.
 Basically, they are seeking his services yet again since his last treatment did not seem to take.
 Ilia also plans to pick up a new gunner since their last one apparently went insane and had to be spaced, the only clue he left behind was the name “Sun Stealer”, which he wrote on a wall in his own blood.

 Last, the scene switches to 2524 and the surface of Yellowstone, where professional assassin Ana Khouri is hired by a wealthy recluse known as The Mademoiselle.
 Apparently, she wants Dan Sylveste found and killed, and she knows the Nostalgia for Infinity will go to the ends of the universe to find him.
 As such, she orders Khouri to go into stasis and meet up with the crew 20 years later when they arrive in orbit.